Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Set-AzVMDiskEncryptionExtension.md

 ### -AadClientCertThumbprint
 Specifies the thumbprint of the AzureActive Directory (Azure AD) application client certificate that has permissions to write secrets to **KeyVault**.
 As a prerequisite, the Azure AD client certificate must be previously deployed to the virtual machine's local computer `my` certificate store.
-The Add-AzureRmVMSecret cmdlet can be used to deploy a certificate to a virtual machine in Azure.
+The Add-AzVMSecret cmdlet can be used to deploy a certificate to a virtual machine in Azure.
-For more details, see the **Add-AzureRmVMSecret** cmdlet help.
+For more details, see the **Add-AzVMSecret** cmdlet help.
 The certificate must be previously deployed to the virtual machine local computer my certificate store.

 ```yaml